DataHighway-DHX/documentation/docs/whitepaper.md

         * 20x Secure End Devices => 1.008 MSB

         * Total MSB: 1.4 (total is 1.448 but max. is 1.4)
-    * Check Sample Dates during their lock bonus period to determine whether eligible for any Voting Power and MSB.
+    * Check Sample Dates during their lock bonus period to determine whether they are eligible for any Voting Power and MSB.
 If they had at least 80% of their lock balance in the respective accounts on each of the "sampling" dates in a speed bonus period (at the start and a random date during the period), then the Hardware MSB will apply to the period
     * Calculate Overall Bonus (i.e. max capped at 1.2 for Voting Power/ICBAM, max capped at 1.4 for PoP)
     * Show how may use the earned DHX and how more likely to earn bonus than other users